isomerpages/mindef-sg101/resources/connexionsg/_posts/2023-12-02-post-Jewel Changi Airport.md

 <p>No doubt Jewel will remain the ‘crown jewel’ of our Changi Airport for
 years to come.
-And from its conceptualisation to construction, and then to what it currently is today, Jewel stands as a symbol of Singapore’s grit, innovation, and boldness to break new barriers and acheive new heights – indeed, this is the #singaporeway.</p>
+And from its conceptualisation to construction, and then to what it currently is today, Jewel stands as a symbol of Singapore’s grit, innovation, and boldness to break new barriers and achieve new heights – indeed, this is the #singaporeway.</p>
 <p>#singaporeway #singapore #jewelchangiairport #changiairportsingapore</p>
 <p></p>